Krnsand/pp4-restaurants/README.md

 ### Features

 The app's biggest feature is the home page.
 Read more about it in its section.
-Then we have the "Book a table" page where the user can make areservation, and the bookings page where the user can view, edit and delete their resevations.
+Then we have the "Book a table" page where the user can make a reservation, and the bookings page where the user can view, edit and delete their resevations.
 The navbar is featured on all pages and from there the user can go to the booking page to make a reservation, their individual booking page where their reservations are listed, as well as log in or out.

 #### Home page

-The home page has an about section, a gallery of images "from the restaurants", as well as a section where the user can click on each restaurant to go to their individual page if they want to know more about them before making a reservatoin.
+The home page has an about section, a gallery of images "from the restaurants", as well as a section where the user can click on each restaurant to go to their individual page if they want to know more about them before making a reservation.
 These pages are mostly just to give a brief introduction to the restaurants and give the user a feel for their atmosphere, not to be a complete restaurant website in itself.

 ![home page logged out](static/assets/img/README-img/home-logout.png)